MeerArsalanAli27/RAG_QA_CHATBOT/README.md

 Ask Questions: Enter your OpenAI API key and type your question related to the document.
 Receive AI Answers: The system retrieves the most relevant information from the PDF and generates an answer using GPT-4.
 🎨 User Interface
+🔹 Sidebar
-Sidebar: Input OpenAI API key securely.
+Input OpenAI API key securely.
-Main Page:
+🔹 Main Page
 Upload a PDF file.
 Process and store document embeddings.
 Input questions and receive AI-generated answers.
 🔑 API Key Setup
 To use the OpenAI API, you need an API key.
-Get it from OpenAI.
+You can get it from OpenAI.

 Enter the key in the sidebar input field.
-It is securely used in the session but not stored permanently.
+The key is securely used during the session but not stored permanently.
 📝 Example Usage
 plaintext
 Copy